 Trademark laws need specialist advice.
 Although the criminal code in Thailand gives protection to trademarks, it is best to speak to an attorney to file the trademark under the trademark protection.
 This is available through registration with the Department of Intellectual Property, Ministry of Commerce, under the Trademark Act B.E.
 2534 (1991).

 In order to be registered as a trademark, the trademark needs to be distinctive and should not be similar to any prior registered trademarks of others.
 It may also not contain any prohibited elements under the Trademark Act.

 There has been a number of these over the years in Thailand which had made the news.
 A business in Thailand tried to make a trademark in the sign of a penis for their ice cream cones.
-There have also been attempts at similar trademarks to KFC as well as McDonalds.
+There have also been attempts at similar trademarks to KFC as well as McDonald’s.
 These had been removed and clamped down on.

-Licensing registered trademarks can be done by contract within the Civil and Commercial Code of Thailand and it must also be registered with the Trademark Registrar.
+Licensing registered trademarks can be done by contract within the Civil and Commercial Code of Thailand.
+It must also be registered with the Trademark Registrar.
 If it is not registered then it will not be enforceable and be viewed as void.
-The licencing agreement has to stipulate the quality controls of the product, if the license is exclusive in Thailand or Asia as well as the goods which are covered by this trademark.
+The licensing agreement has to stipulate the quality controls of the product.
+If the license is exclusive in Thailand or Asia as well as the goods which are covered by this trademark.

-Many of the trademark infringements will also be stopped at border crossing by Customs officials.
+Many of the trademark infringements will also be stopped at the border crossing by Customs officials.
 If they suspect that the goods are fake they will normally check with the trademark holder in Thailand if the goods are genuine or not.
 Note again that if your trademark is not registered under the Trademark Act that under the criminal code in Thailand it is seen as a forgery and the maximum fine is only 6,000 baht.

 If you wish to register your trademark in Thailand, talk to us about the cost as well as the process and time taken to have your trademarks protected in Thailand.